Woman in her 90s becomes NZ's 19th Covid-19 death, five new cases reported

-A woman in her 90s from Auckland has died, bringing the national Covid-19 death toll to 19.
+An Auckland woman in her 90s has died, bringing the national Covid-19 death toll to 19.

 The woman died at Waitakere Hospital.
 She is the third person from St Margaret's Rest Home to die with the virus.